Header graphics: Explain that stuff

 What's the connection between a water pistol and this gigantic crane?
 On the face of it, no connection at all.
 But think about the science behind them and you'll reach a surprising conclusion: water pistols and cranes use the power of moving liquids in a very similar way.
 This technology is called hydraulics and it's used to power everything from car brakes and garbage trucks to motorboat steering and garage jacks.
 Let's take a closer look at how it works!

-You can't squash a liquid
+You can't squash a liquid!

-Gases are easy to squash: everyone knows how easy it is to squeeze a balloon.
-Solids are just the opposite.
-If you've ever tried squeezing a block of metal or a lump of wood, with nothing but your fingers, you'll know it's pretty much impossible.
-But what about liquids?
-Where do they fit in?
 You probably know that liquids are an in-between state, a bit like solids in some ways and a bit like gases in others.
-Now, since liquids easily flow from place to place, you might think they'd behave like gases when you tired to squeeze them.
+Now, since liquids easily flow from place to place, you might think they'd behave like gases when you tried to squeeze them.
 In fact, liquids are virtually incompressible—much like solids.
 This is the reason a belly flop hurts if you mess up your dive into a swimming pool.
 When your body smacks into the pool, it's because the water can't squeeze downwards (like a mattress or a trampoline would) or move out of the way quickly enough.
 That's also why jumping off bridges into rivers can be very dangerous.
 Unless you dive correctly, jumping off a bridge into water is almost like jumping onto concrete.
 (Find out more about solids, liquids, and gases.)

 Hydraulics in theory